Philadelphia Auto Insurance [Rates + Comparison Guide]

 |Elementary and middle school teachers||14.1||16.1|

-As you can see, males pay a lower percentage of their salaries for their premium.
+As you can see, males pay a lower percentage of their salaries for their car insurance.
 The occupation in which males pay the highest percentage is teaching, and they pay 14.1 percent if they have this job.
-Women pay the highest percentage if they are in the educational field, too, and they pay a percentage of 16.1 percent for their car insurance.
+Women pay the highest percentage if they are in the educational field, too.
+Car insurance for women who are teachers is 16.1 percent of their salary.

 Poverty by Age and Gender in Philadelphia

 DataUSA shows us that the largest group living in poverty in Philadelphia is women aged 25-34.
 There’s also a high level of poverty for all demographics, as Philadelphia has a poverty percentage of 25.8 percent.
-The other two groups with the most amount of people who live in this 25.8 percent are females aged 18-24, followed by men aged 18-24.
+The other two groups with the greatest number of people who live in this 25.8 percent are females aged 18-24, followed by men aged 18-24.